praisetompane/app_poker/README.md

             - calculate all possible hand ranks for a 5 card hand: **response is stubbed**

 ## project structure:
-- docs: project documentation will live in here.
+- docs: project documentation lives in here.
 - src: production code lives in folder and is divided in the modules below:
     - app_poker: project package
         - api: